mazwat/mazwat.github.io/arduino-lm.md

 *fig 5. - Petit Mal by Simon Penny*

 The above video showcases a robot designed by Simon Penny.
 The goal of Petit Mal is to produce a robotic artwork which is truly autonomous.
 This example is particularly relevant to the principles.
-The robot is sensing using an array of ultrasound sensors to detect the presence of a human and responding by getting close and then backing away.
-Its motors are being driven in different directions by the controller which in turn is adapting to the input from the sensors.
+The robot is **sensing** using an array of ultrasound sensors to detect the presence of a human and responding by getting close and then backing away.
+Its **actuators** -the motors are being driven in different directions by the **controller** which in turn is adapting to the input from the sensors.
 This is a constant feedback loop.

 Simon Penny its creator describes the robot as being: